vinorodrigues/bootstrap-dark-5/README.md

 >
 > Other issues in Beta pertain to inconsistent use of CSS vars in the `_variables.scss` file, with some SCSS variables *(`$xxx`)* used as constants in some cases with the underlying components converting that to CSS vars, and other `_variables.scss` variables used as `var(--bs-*)` declarations, and the underlying components not converting to CSS vars.  *(This has been reported as an issue; [bootstrap#36458](https://github.com/twbs/bootstrap/issues/36458).)*
 >
-> Yet more issues in the Beta are that not all components have been converted to CSS vars *(yet?)*, the largest of these is all the form components - this adding more inconsistencies to the core.  *(This also reported; [bootstrap#36454](https://github.com/twbs/bootstrap/issues/36454).)*
+> Yet more issues in the Beta are that not all components have been converted to CSS vars *(yet?)*, the largest of these is all the form components - this adding more inconsistencies to the core.  *(This also reported; [bootstrap#36454](https://github.com/twbs/bootstrap/issues/36454) ... and subsequently closed.)*
 > Obviously, this makes **this** effort hyper-complex in that I need to account for several discrepancies and each component SCSS file is looking to become a spaghetti bowl of if-else's and switching variables.
 Not something I'm keen to do.
 >
 > As such - I will not be updating this project's `main` branch *(thus it remains tied to the v5.1.3 release)* until such time as it becomes clear in what direction Mark Otto et.al. are gearing their project towards.
 The intent is clear - with CSS variables *(for the color elements)* - theming is much simpler.
 Dark Mode capability, in essence a dual theme driven by browser/OS preference, remains to be seen.
 >
 > &#9888; In the meantime, any work aligning to BS current core repo *(a.k.a. **5.2 Beta**)* will moved over to the [`dev/v1.2.0`](https://github.com/vinorodrigues/bootstrap-dark-5/tree/dev/v1.2.0) branch of this project.  **Note** that I will attempt to align '**bootstrap-dark**' variant only.
+>
+> *What's really disapointing is that when I started this -- [Bootstap-Dark](st@m.vinorodrigues.com) was first published on the 14<sup>th</sup> May 2020 -- it was with the hopes that Dark Mode could be incorporated into BS.
+If not mine, then at least a functional variant.
+And yet ... more that 2 years later, still we have an incoherent non-starter.*
+>
+> *I'm tempted to just archive this and walk away - I'm not a dev after all.*
+>
+> · · ·
 >
 > And now back to the regular programming...